alexlaurence/NIfTI-Image-Converter/README.md

 ## Environment
 * Python 3.7 (or Matlab 2017b)

-# Matlab Setup
+# Matlab Usage
 1. Add your script to your path.
 And run it simply by typing this and hitting enter:
 ```
 nii2png
 ```
+2. Select your working directory.
+3. Select your NIfTI image.
-2. Rotate your image if you wish:
+4. Rotate your image if you wish:
 ```
 >> Would you like to rotate the orientation? (y/n)
 >> y
 >> OK.
 By 90° 180° or 270°?
 >> 90
 ```
-3. Select your working directory.
-4. Select your NIfTI image.
 5. Let it run.
 6. Your png files are now in the png folder of your working directory.

-## Download
+## Download nii2png for Matlab 2017b
 Download Latest Build: [Download](https://raw.githubusercontent.com/alexlaurence/NIfTI-Image-Converter/master/nii2png.m)

 Download Stable Release: [Download](https://github.com/alexlaurence/NIfTI-Image-Converter/releases)